McPo/lets-go-bowling/README.md

 - I have left some integration tests that I found helpful.
 - May have overused getters, not sure I'm a fan of `isStrike` etc. being a getter.
 It should have just been a normal method.
 - I've added some comments throughout the codebase, about areas to nitpick.
 Generally I would keep comments to documenting business logic.
+- Looking forward to having the chance to discuss the codebase with you.